char101/outliner/README.md

 ## Overview

 * Data is stored in a sqlite database
+* Portable, can be built statically as a single executable
-* Portable
+* Theoretically cross-platform
-* Can zoom/unzoom specific item (make the item root of the outline)
+* Can zoom/unzoom specific item (set a specific item as the root of the outline) - with breadcrumb navigation
 * Optional checkbox for each item
+* Highlight a specific item (e.g. for marking currently executed task)
 * Each item is rendered using markdown (with [hoedown](https://github.com/hoedown/hoedown))

 ![Screnshot](http://char101.github.io/outliner/images/screenshot.png)